 Remember the Alamo?
 In San Antonio, this is a statement, not a question.
 The famous site of The Battle of the Alamo brings around 2.5 million visitors to San Antonio every year and is a great little slice of history to explore.

 After getting your history fix at the Alamo, head over to enjoy the ambiance as you shop, eat, and drink your way along the River Walk.
 If you're able to plan your visit during the annual Fiesta San Antonio celebration, you'll get to enjoy the extravagant floating parade, traditional live music, and other festivities.
+San Antonio is also a cheap vacation option.

 Texas is one of the best places to visit in the USA in the fall or winter, as the weather is still relatively warm through fall and stays mild during the winter months.
 Check out our Worldpackers hosts in Austin to experience authentic Texas culture and then head down to explore San Antonio on your weekend off!